chef-boneyard/erchef/README.md

    changes being pulled in, you may need to make a larger version bump to conform with [semver](http://semver.org/).

-The changes made by `prepasre_release` can be pushed to a feature branch for integration testing prior to merging to master.
+The changes made by `prepare_release` can be pushed to a feature branch for integration testing prior to merging to master.

 [rebar_lock_deps_plugin]: https://github.com/seth/rebar_lock_deps_plugin/